BielRoig/hfeb-guide/content/docs/matchup-spread/landstill.md

 In this kind of game, the goal is to force the opponent to interact right away.
 If Therapy strips their main removal, Hermit Druid becomes an immediate threat.
 If instead the opponent spends a removal on the Druid, you can try to rebuild with Unearth, Animate Dead, or Survival, depending on the available resources.

-The key point is that Hermit Druid, against U/W Landstill, is much more realistic than in the Sligh matchup.
-The opponent has removal, but not at such a high density, and often has to balance their answers between creatures, Survival, and setup spells.

 ### Therapy and Card Naming

-With **Cabal Therapy**, the choice of name is complex because U/W Landstill runs many different interactions.
+With **Cabal Therapy**, the choice of name is complex because UW Landstill runs many different interactions.

 The cards to consider are: